Somethings1/fintrack/readme.md

 refactoring.
 - 2024/12/09: I switched to gin framework today, got the middlewares and route.
 - 2024/12/10: Finished the crud operations.
 Write basic flow tests. ,
-- 2024/12/11: Don't feel like doing anything today.
-Learnt about docker and nginx, and may apply them later.
-Tomorrow, I will start building the web frontend.
-Hopefully I can cover the welcome page, login/signup page and the navigation bar on the main page.
+- 2024/12/11: Learnt about docker and nginx, and may apply them later.
-- 2024/12/12: Shoot, I failed.
-I don't understand js.
-Even using a library is so damn difficult.
-Why can't it just be like any other programming languages?
+- 2024/12/12: Fuck JS.
-Like if I want to use gin in go, I import it, go mod tidy to retrieve it, then start diving in the docs.
-Wtf is wrong with js?
-I just install @chakra-ui from npm, and am I supposed to just import each component and use them?
-No, it doesn't work.
-Following the docs leads to error.
-Finding some sub-package, it works, but teribly.
-This is just a horrible experience.
-Fuck JS
+- 2024/12/13: Miracle.
+I saw God.
+When I open my mac in the morning, chakra-ui works like a charm.
+I finally done the auth page.
+I might not be able to update tomorrow, since I have an exam the next day.